 After graduating from high school in the United States, Piero travelled to the West Indies to work on charter yachts for a year before returning to London, where he eventually studied Sound Design and Technical Theatre.
 This was followed by a spell in the music industry and backstage in theatres before spending three further years at drama school.
 Just as his career as an actor was about to start, he was diagnosed with Multiple Sclerosis, and years of drifting, lack of direction and indolence were focused in an abrupt epiphany thanks not to the diagnosis, but the manner in which it was delivered.

 Realising that a fundamental change occurs within even the most resourceful of people when they step into a highly charged situation, Island 41 was founded with the purpose of using actors’ techniques in a variety of settings.
-He began building his portfolio and defining his inimitable style over the following years, and now conceives, designs and delivers his work in the United Kingdom, Continental Europe, Africa, North America and the Far East.
+He began building his portfolio and defining his inimitable style over the following years, and now conceives, designs and delivers his work in the United Kingdom and Continental Europe, Canada and Brazil, North Africa and the Far East.
 He has NCDT certificates in theatrical stage management and acting, is an accredited practitioner for MBTI, Belbin, SDI, C-Me and NLP, and has successfully completed an internationally recognised course in Transactional Analysis.

 In 2009 he began drafting short essays as a method of refining his thoughts, and this sparked a new career, alongside his existing work, as a writer.
 He published his first book in 2015, is currently working on a second and occasionally produces articles on a number of transferable skills topics.